grant-king/ML_progress/log.md

 **Today's Progress:** Datacamp importing practice.
 Khan statistics practice.
 Continued Algorithm study.
 Preparing plant scraper for full scrape.

+May 20, 2019

+**Today's Progress:** Started week 3 of Agile course.
+Started week 3 of UCI PM course.
+TPTM SQLite3 day 1.
+Continued Algorithm tutorial on KhanAcademy.
+JavaScript animation challenges from tutorial on Khan Academy.

+**Thoughts:** I'm going back through the JavaScript animation tutorials on KhanAcademy so I can start with their advanced JS animation tutorials soon.
+I haven't looked at JavaScript much in the last 4 years.
+So far it is easy to skip through and just complete the unit challenges to get a refresher on the basics of Processing JS and JS in general.
+I hope the advanced animation course will help as I get ready to do more with Pillow, OpenCV, and Pygame.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA